Skip to main content

 Oct 2022

-In the autumn of 2022 AF Offshore Decom signed a major contract for the removal and recycling of installations for a new customer, TotalEnergies EP Nederland.
-The L7-field consists of ten production platforms in the Dutch sector of the North Sea.
-The total weight of these installations is around 17.500 metric tons, and the objective is to recycle 98 % of all materials.
-The structures will be prepared for removal and lifted by selected, fit for purpose vessels from the local supply chain.
-They will be transported to the purpose-built recycling facility for oil and gas infrastructure, the AF Environmental Base Vats in Norway.
+The L7 field consists of ten production platforms in the Dutch sector of the North Sea.
+The total weight of these installations is around 17,500 metric tons.
+The recycling rate is 98 % of all materials.
+The method involves preparation for removal and lifting by selected, fit-for-purpose vessels from the local supply chain.
+Transportation to the purpose-built recycling facility for oil and gas infrastructure, the AF Environmental Base Vats in Norway, is also included.

 Carbon capture study

-The Dutch L7-field represents the beginning of the Dutch petroleum industry.
-The field was built between 1975 and 1989 consisting of a “Central Complex” and surrounding satellite platforms.
+The Dutch L7 field represents the beginning of the Dutch petroleum industry.
+The field, constructed between 1975 and 1989, consists of a ‘Central Complex’ and surrounding satellite platforms.

-In addition to be the first contract for a new customer, the scope also includes installation work and preparations for redevelopment of infrastructure for the future use for carbon capture and storage (CCS).
-The infrastructure will be a part of a study for the industrialization of carbon capture and storage in abandoned gas wells.
+The scope also includes installation work and preparations for the redevelopment of infrastructure for future use in carbon capture and storage (CCS).
+This infrastructure will be part of a study on the industrialization of CCS in abandoned gas wells.

 Project info